 A standing army populated by draftees protect the islands mainly from drug smugglers.
 Currently, Cape Verde has no military or political disagreements with anyone.

 The islands are dominated from a religious perspective by Roman Catholic and Church of the Nazarene belief systems.
-Also, like any other location in the world, there is a likelihood that other beliefs and even superstitions have been incorporated into the religious practices of the people.
+Also, like any other location in the world, there is a likelihood that other beliefs have been incorporated into the religious practices of the people.

 Every location throughout the world needs clear and concise expositional teaching from the Bible.
 Any people, nation, or belief system can drift from the true teaching of the Bible over time.
 Cape Verde will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
 Another helpful practice is to train the trainers where missionaries can supplement the knowledge and materials used by local believers to teach their countrymen.
 It should also be kept in mind that learning from the locals is also a great opportunity for the missionaries.